Zoinkwiz/clue-details/README.md

 ## Import/Export clue descriptions

-You can share your edited clue descriptions, or import clue descriptions from someone else, by right-clicking the 'Clue Details' text at the top of the sidebar.
+You can share your edited clue descriptions, or import clue details from someone else, import and export buttons at the top of the sidebar.

 ![java_WJJq9uFwNH](https://github.com/user-attachments/assets/504a4bb8-a0dc-429d-be3d-1684e663a264)